🌟🌟🌟🌟 out of 🌟🌟🌟🌟🌟

 I thought that the author did a good job of making the story current without getting bogged down into the historical aspect of the story.
 Maureen Johnson switches between the past and current time in a fluid manner which adds to the plot of the book.
 I enjoyed getting the chapters from the past regarding the cold case.
 I was adding up the clues and the suspects as I went along.

 There were quite a few likable characters but only two of them stuck with me.
 I enjoyed being in Stevie's head.
 She was an interesting character because she was very intelligent but that could get into her way at times when she tried to interact with other students.
 I think that she was like Sherlock Holmes due to the way that she was so in tune with picking out clues but dislike him also because she seemed to want to have relationships with people.
 David was another character in the book that I found intriguing simply for the fact that he has a ruff exterior to him and lies about nearly everything to do with his life.
 Ellie also made an impression on me but it was not the good kind.
-I was happy when there were chapters where Stevie didn't spend time with her because I found her so incredibly annoying
+I was happy when there were chapters where Stevie didn't spend time with her because I found her so incredibly annoying.

 I didn't see the ending or the primary suspect coming.
 They both came as a surprise to me so I hope that the author will give more hints and details in the sequel to help me understand how both of those conclusions were reached.
 I hate cliff hanger endings and knowing that that was how the book would end going into the read didn't help.
 There is usually a solid conclusion reached at the end of these kinds of books so I'm a somewhat out of my element with Truly Devious.
 I will definitely be reading the sequel to find out what happens with the cases and Stevie.